tawest2020/BIOS512_FINAL/README.md

 # BIOS512_FINAL
 There is both a R Markdown file and a Jupyter notebook for your viewing pleasure.
-Use "YRBSS_NC.csv" to load the dataset into R
+Use "NC_YRBSS.csv" to load the dataset into R

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/tawest2020/BIOS512_FINAL/HEAD)